SatelliteWP/rocket-nginx/README.md

     `service nginx reload`

+## <a name='wp-rocket'>WP-Rocket Configuration</a>

+You just have to activate the plugin on your site to have caching enabled.

+If you want to have WEBP support for your website, you have to enable the "WEBP Feature" within WP-Rocket in the *Media* section.
+You still require a tool to actually generating the webp files for you.

 ## <a name='debug'>Debug</a>
 You may want to check if your files are served directly by Nginx and not calling any PHP.
 To do that, open the `rocket-nginx.ini` file and change the debug value from: